-In most cases, students must be present in the school at least one-half of the day (in the afternoon) if they expect to participate in co-curricular events.
+In most cases, students must be present in the school at least one-half of the day (periods 5-8) if they expect to participate in co-curricular events.
+The exceptions include but are not limited to those outlined in section Additional Guidelines section found in the school Attendance Policy.